MIT-Emerging-Talent/ET6-CDSP-group-01-repo/0_domain_study/README.md

 # Domain Research: Urban Expansion & Flooding 🌆🌊

-This domain study folder explores the relationship between urban expansion and increased flooding risks.
-It brings together key insights, background information, and early brainstorming to help new readers quickly grasp the scope of the issue—specifically, to examine whether urban expansion has contributed to increased flood exposure.
+This domain study folder explores the relationship between urban expansion, rainfall variability and increased flooding risks.
+It brings together key insights, background information, and early brainstorming to help new readers quickly grasp the scope of the issue—specifically, to examine whether urban expansion has contributed to increased floods.

 ---